boyney123/davidboyne.co.uk/_posts/2015-01-30-whatthehtml-workshop.md

 title: Lessons learnt from running a workshop

-excerpt: "Why I think if you’re organised and focused I believe anything is achievable"
+excerpt: "I learnt that no matter how hard or big the challenge seems at the start, if you’re organised and focused I believe anything is achievable..."

 author:
   name: David Boyne